 You can also update your phprc file by saving your domain configuration in your panel.

-- In the first section, click the blue Change settings button.
+- In the first section, click the Change settings button.

 - This will update your phprc file within 10 minutes.

-Updating the phprc file on an Nginx server
+Updating your phprc file on an Nginx server

 If your server is running Nginx, you can update your PHP processes by saving your configuration in the panel as mentioned above.